 The word comes from the Japanese term Shinrin yoku, which translates into “taking in the forest atmosphere” or “forest bathing.”
 Forest bathing, quite simply, means wandering quietly among the trees, turning up the volume on your senses, and immersing yourself in nature.

-Day in and day out, we are in a relationship with nature whether we realize it or not.
+Day in and day out, we are in a relationship with nature, whether we realize it or not.
 Each time we eat fruits or vegetables, breathe in oxygen-rich air, or drink a glass of water, we experience firsthand how profoundly interconnected we are with the natural world.
-But in our everyday lives, we tend to forget about this life-giving relationship.
+But in our everyday lives, we tend to forget about this life-supporting relationship.
 The built-up environments around us and a thousand distractions constantly pull for our attention and energy.

 You can soak in the forest solo, with friends, or on a guided walk.